bdandu93/EarlyDetectionOfCardioVascularDiseasesUsingMachineLearningAndXAI_Bhargava_Dandu/docs/Weekly Journal/Project Journal.md

 - Progress Update: We have perfromed the initial version of the data pre-processing by handling the NULL values.
 - Challenges faced: The major challenge faced is to decide what method to choose to handle the NULL values and inappropriate values in the serum_cholestoral.
 - Next steps: The next step is to handle the NULL values in the other columns as well.

+## Week 5 (July 27 - Aug 2)

+Key Points:

+- Progress Update: We have implemented the ML model and evaluated the model.
+- Challenge Faced: The  main challenge faced is to figure out which model we are implementing to predict the cardiovascular disease.
+- Next steps: The next steps are to perfrom ML techniques like Cross validation, Hyperparameter tuning to improve the model performance.